-16. Net Loss Per Share
+13. Net Loss Per Share

-Because the Company has reported net loss attributable to common stockholders for the years ended December 31, 2022 and 2021, basic and diluted net loss per share attributable to common stockholders in each year are the same.
+Because the Company has reported net loss attributable to common stockholders for the years ended December 31, 2023 and 2022, basic and diluted net loss per share attributable to common stockholders in each year are the same.

 Basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average numbers of shares of common stock outstanding for the period.
-Basic shares outstanding includes the weighted-average effect of the Company's outstanding pre-funded warrants, the exercise of which requires little or no consideration for the delivery of shares of common stock.

 Diluted net loss per share is calculated by adjusting weighted-average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period.
-As such, all unvested restricted stock, common stock warrants, and stock options have been excluded from the computation of diluted weighted-average shares outstanding because such securities would have an anti-dilutive impact for all periods presented.
+As such, all unvested restricted stock, RSUs, common stock warrants, and stock options have been excluded from the computation of diluted weighted-average shares outstanding because such securities would have an anti-dilutive impact for all periods presented.